JaimeGensler/thyseus/README.md

     workers from blobs - Thyseus leverages recent additions to the language and a little bit of ✨ magic ✨ to do what it needs to, and **_will never use unsafe code_**.
--   Archetypal storage for lean memory consumption and cache-friendly iteration.
+-   Archetypal storage for lean memory use and cache-friendly iteration.
 -   First-class Resources (i.e., singletons).
 -   Zero dependencies.